-\Deb: Department of Economics, University of Toronto, 150 St. George Street, Toronto, ON M5S 3G7, Canada (email: rahul.deb@utoronto.ca); Pai: Department of Economics MS-22, Rice University, 6100 Main Street, Houston, TX 77005 (email: mallesh.pai@rice.edu); Said: Department of Economics, Stern School of Business, New York University, 44 West Fourth Street, New York, NY 10012 (email: maher.said@nyu.edu).
-This paper was accepted to the AER under the guidance of Jeff Ely, Coeditor.
-We are very grateful to Ben Brooks, Yeon-Koo Che, Ying Chen, Martin Cripps, Alex Frankel, Hanna Hałaburda, Johannes Hörner, Matt Jackson, Rohit Lamba, Elliot Lipnowski, Alessandro Lizzeri, Marco Ottaviani, Andrea Prat, Larry Samuelson, Vasiliki Skreta, Peter Sørensen, Ennio Stacchetti, Colin Stewart, Lucy White, three anonymous referees, and various seminar and conference participants for insightful comments and valuable feedback that helped greatly improve the paper.
-We would also like to thank the Study Center Gerzensee for its hospitality.
+(Department of Economics, University of Toronto, rahul.deb@utoronto.ca

+[‡]Stern School of Business, New York University, maher.said@nyu.edu

+We are very grateful to Yeon-Koo Che, Ying Chen, Martin Cripps, Alex Frankel, Hanna Hałaburda, Johannes Hörner, Matt Jackson, Rohit Lamba, Elliot Lipnowski, Alessandro Lizzeri, Andrea Prat, Larry Samuelson, Vasiliki Skreta, Peter Sørensen, and Ennio Stacchetti for insightful comments that helped greatly improve the paper.
+We would also like to thank numerous seminar participants for the valuable feedback they provided, and the Study Center Gerzensee for its hospitality.
 Deb would like to thank Rice University and the Indian Statistical Institute for their hospitality and the Social Sciences and Humanities Research Council of Canada for their generous financial support.
-Pai would like to thank the Cowles Foundation (grant CCF-1101389) for their generous support.
-The authors declare that they have no relevant or material financial interests that relate to the research described in this paper.
+Pai would like to thank the Cowles Foundation for its hospitality, and the National Science Foundation (Grant CCF-1101389) for their generous support.